dcmorton/sirefef_clsid_remover/README.md

 Removal tool for Sirefef.P

+This variant can be recongized by a "n" file running under explorer.exe in Process Explorer's DLL view.

-Run "fix.bat" (as Administrator on Vista/7) to do fix
+Run "fix.bat" (Run as Administrator on Vista/7) to start fix after the tool is extracted

 ======================